 Instead, drug tests look out for full spectrum hemp and other “hard substances” with mind and behavior altering effects.
 This is good news for anyone that’s just taking pure CBD because it means that you’re unlikely to get a positive test result.

-Besides, taking CBD will not have any influence on how you perform in your daily work life, and will instead help you relieve anxiety, stress and chronic pain among other conditions.
+Besides, taking CBD will not have any influence on how you perform in your daily work life, and can instead help ease feelings of overwhelm, tension, and discomfort, among other benefits.

 How Long Does CBD Last?